 Motorized Gasoline-Powered, or Electrical Trimmers

-Most home gardeners own a manual hedge trimmer, also known as hedge shear or hedge clipper.
+Most home gardeners own a manual hedge trimmer, also known as a hedge shear or hedge clipper.
 Users do not need anything to operate this tool since it is used as a giant pair of scissors.
 However, this device can quickly tire your hands and arms.

 Gas-powered trimmers are more powerful, but are very heavy and challenging to start.
-This heavy-duty tool can cut through thick hedges and even full-inch thick branches.
+This heavy-duty tool can cut through thick hedges and even full-inch-thick branches.
 Since this device is more powerful, it also provides more strokes per minute.

 Additionally, it also helps you get the job done quickly and efficiently.
 If you have a large yard with large hedges, then a fuel-motored hedger will be your perfect choice.
 Finally, this machine has a tip guard to protect users from any injuries.

 If you are looking for a hedger that does not strain your hands, arms, and shoulders, look for an electric one.
 You can expect to exert less effort when using an electric cutter, which weighs much less than gas hedgers.